 *Take a minute to reflect: What is your experience with mindfulness?

-Did you know that mindfulness is a great practice that can help children acquire self-regulation skills which will benefit them in the present and future?
+Did you know that mindfulness is a great practice that can help children acquire self-regulation skills that will benefit them in the present and future?
 Current research has shown that practicing mindfulness with young children improves their cognitive and social-emotional development (Mindful Schools, 2022).

 Let’s focus on two fun and developmentally appropriate mindful activities that can be used to support children’s self-regulation skills: